Magnetic interactions and excitations in SrMnSb$_2$: Results and discussions

 \subsection{Magnetic interactions: Orbital contributions and Bandfilling effects}

-Figure \ref{fig:j12cdist} presents the real-space magnetic exchange parameters $\jij$ as a function of Mn-Mn distance $R_{ij}$ obtained from the linear-response method.
-It is noteworthy that $\jij$ is dominated by NN exchange coupling $J_1$ and NNN exchange coupling $J_2$ and experiences a rapid decay as $R_{ij}$ increases, becoming negligible after $R_{ij}=\SI{8}{\AA}$.
+\rFig{fig:j12cdist} presents the real-space magnetic exchange parameters $\jij$ as a function of Mn-Mn distance $R_{ij}$ obtained from the linear-response method.
+It is dominated by NN exchange coupling $J_1$ and NNN exchange coupling $J_2$, showing a rapid decay as $R_{ij}$ increases and becoming negligible after $R_{ij}=\SI{8}{\AA}$.
+The asymptotic behavior of fast decay suggests $\srmnsb$ a localized-moment system~\cite{ke2013prb}.
 Both $J_1$ and $J_2$ exhibit positive values, indicating AFM interactions for both NN and NNN.
-The amplitude of $J_2$ is about $1/3$ of $J_1$.
-Furthermore, due to the slight structural distortion, $J_2$ splits into two inequivalent couplings, $J_{2b}$ and $J_{2c}$, with $R_{ij}=$ \SI{4.42}{\AA} and \SI{4.46}{\AA}, respectively.
-Considering that C-type configuration displays N\'{e}el-type in-plane AFM ordering, with AFM NN and FM NNN ordering within the $\bf bc$ basal plane, the sizable AFM $J_2$ suggests magnetic frustration.
+The amplitude of $J_2$ is about $1/3$ of $J_1$ and splits into two inequivalent couplings, $J_{2b}$ and $J_{2c}$, with $R_{ij}=$ \SI{4.42}{\AA} and \SI{4.46}{\AA}, respectively, due to the slight structural distortion.
+Considering that the C-type configuration displays N\'{e}el-type in-plane AFM ordering, with AFM NN and FM NNN ordering within the $\bf bc$ basal plane, the sizable AFM $J_2$ suggests magnetic frustration.

-The values of $J_1$, $J_{2b}$, and $J_{2c}$, along with their Mn-$3d$ orbital contributions, are provided in \rtbl{tbl:j12sym_orb}.
-The dominant contribution to the AFM coupling $J_1$ originates from the $d_{xy}$ orbital, which directly connects two NN Mn sites, as visually depicted in \rfig{srmnsb_structure}(c).
+\rtbl{tbl:j12sym_orb} summarizes the values of $J_1$, $J_{2b}$, and $J_{2c}$, along with their Mn-$3d$ orbital contributions, and corresponding values extracted from INS.
+The dominant contribution to $J_1$ originates from the $d_{xy}$ orbital, which directly connects two NN Mn sites, as shown in \rfig{fig:crystalstructure}(c).
 Other $d$ orbitals make smaller AFM contributions to $J_1$.
 Additionally, the $d_{yz}$ and $d_{xz}$ orbitals exhibit slightly different contributions, reflecting the small distortion in the Mn basal plane.